10 Mar Controlling the Sales Process in Dynamics 365

 With a few small changes to the Microsoft Dynamics CRM system, it can be configured to give you real insight into the sales team’s pipeline and sales effectiveness.

-A typical pipeline chart looks like a funnel: prospecting activity feeds new leads into at the top of the funnel, sales then qualify the leads and a percentage of these leads come out of the funnel as a won order.
+A typical pipeline chart looks like a funnel: ‘prospecting activity’ feeds new leads into the top of the funnel, ‘sales’ then qualify the leads and a percentage of these leads come out of the funnel as a won order.
 This simple chart is a visual guide to a company’s sales process.

 The image below is an example of a simple sales process in Dynamics 365, it includes the process stages of QUALIFY > DEVELOP > PROPOSE > CLOSE.
-The system reinforces sales best practise as input is required at each stage of the process.
-This input acts as a quality gate, so the user cannot progress to the next stage until they input relevant information about the sale.
+The system reinforces sales best practice, as input is required at each stage of the process.
+This input acts as a quality gate; the user cannot progress to the next stage until they input relevant information about the sale.
 In the example below we have some basic qualification questions in the QUALIFY stage.

-Linking the sales process bar and sales piplines charts have the following benefits:
+Linking the sales process bar and sales pipelines charts have the following benefits:

-CRM reinforce best practise – Once the sales process is defined, sales must complete certain inputs before they move to the next stage this is a daily reminder of the best practise.
+- CRM reinforce best practice – Once the sales process is defined, sales must complete certain inputs before they move to the next stage.
+This is a daily reminder of the best practice.